taehyun0313/AUPowerBIWorkshop/README.md

 **merging**
 - Append as new
 - Remove duplicates
-- Replace null with 0 for LayoffPercentage and LayoffCount
+- Remove null percentage and counts.